CST 5034 CCBS

 Number Date Topic Reference Materials Problem Sets Lecture Notes

-4 20250925 Stochasticity, chemical master equation, noise analysis, Gillespie algorithm, gene expression burstyness, bimodal distribution, ergodicity. (material) (hw) (notes)
+6 20251016 noise analysis, Gillespie algorithm, gene expression burstyness, bimodal distribution, ergodicity. (material) pset5 written note(scribe note)

 Reference

 Biomolecular Feedback Systems by Richard Murray.
-A nice (and free!) reference for general background on modeling of biological circuits (most relevant are the first 3 chapters).
+A nice (and free!) reference for general background on modeling of biological circuits (most relevant are the first 3 chapters), time-scale separation by singular perturbation, stochasticity, and some on feedback and control.

 An Introduction to Systems Biology by Uri Alon.
-Another good general reference.
+Another good general reference on the interplay between systems thinking based on simple models and biological implications.